 Core Architecture & Lifecycle Management

 Building resilient, framework-agnostic UI systems requires a deep understanding of platform-native primitives.
-This pillar establishes the architectural foundation for scalable design systems, focusing on deterministic component instantiation, state synchronization, and production-ready distribution pipelines.
+This section establishes the architectural foundation for scalable design systems, focusing on deterministic component instantiation, state synchronization, and production-ready distribution pipelines.
 By standardizing how components are registered, styled, and communicated across host environments, engineering teams can eliminate framework lock-in and accelerate cross-platform delivery.

 Foundational Component Architecture